whitneyburton/portfolios/templates/BEM4_template.md

 ## Going Forward

 What three skills (professional and/or technical) are you going to take forward with you during your next job post-Turing?

+## Professional Development

+* Link to 30-day post-grad job search action plan:
+* Prepare a summarized version of your professional story to share during the portfolio review.
+This is a 1-2 minute sharing highlighting who you are, why you are in software, and what's next in your career.
+* Prepare and share your Turing story during week six.